Project management without per-seat fees

 What the workspace includes

 The Ravel workspace is one paid subscription for your entire team.
-All members share the same projects, dependency graphs, and execution context — without counting seats at invite time.
+All members share the same projects, dependency graphs, and plan without counting seats at invite time.

 | Included | Details |